Yosemite Valley Bridges: Individual bridges

 The Happy Isles Bridge on the Happy Isles Road over the Merced was built in 1929 with one span of 75 ft and two equestrian subways in its abutments similar to those of the Clark Bridge, its near twin.
 The bridge's total length is 126 ft.
 Cost was $46,673.03.

 The Stoneman Bridge (1933) resembles the Clark and Happy Isles bridges, with a 72 ft main span over the Merced carrying the 27 ft Northside Drive and two 6 ft sidewalks.
 The equestrian subways in the abutments were slightly enlarged in width to 8.5 ft and were extended out from the surface of the wing walls for greater emphasis.
 It is located at the Camp Curry intersection.
 Cost was $71,675.08.
 The bridge replaced a wooden bridge that had carried the former "Royal Arch Avenue" to the Stoneman Hotel, which had been demolished by the 1920s.
 Construction on the bridge was started by Sullivan and Sullivan of Oakland, California, but was terminated when the Bureau of Public Roads lost confidence in the contractor's ability to carry out the work.
 The bridge was completed by the Portland, Oregon firm of Kueckenberg & Wittman.

+The Swinging Bridge, also known as Swinging Bridge Picnic Area, is a scenic spot in Yosemite National Park.
+It offers a view of Yosemite Falls and the Merced River.
+Contrary to its name, the bridge itself does not swing.
+The original bridge was replaced with a fixed bridge after it was damaged by a flood in 1964.
+Severe flooding in 2018 caused debris such as trees and mattresses to stick to the sides of the bridge.
+The land in the area resembles that of a beach.
+The area on both sides of the bridge has mostly shallow water with a few areas from 6 ft to 12 ft deep.

 The bridges were listed as a historic district on the National Register of Historic Places on November 25, 1977.